Reward Shaping for (Inference-Time) Alignment: A Stackelberg Game Perspective: Stackelberg Reward Shaping for LLM Alignment

-An immediate consequence of Theorem~\ref{thm:reward-convergence} is that the \textbf{SRS}-shaped reward improves user utility compared to directly using the user utility function $r_U$ as the reward model. \begin{corollary} For any user utility function $r_U$ bounded by $B$, there exists an $\alpha_0 > 0$ such that $U(r_{m^*, \alpha_0}) > U(r_U)$. \end{corollary} To simplify terminology, we refer to \textbf{SRS} (soft) as \textbf{SRS}, unless otherwise specified.
+An immediate consequence of Theorem~\ref{thm:reward-convergence} is that the \textbf{SRS}-shaped reward improves user utility compared to directly using the user utility function $r_U$ as the reward model. \begin{corollary} For any user utility function $r_U$ bounded by $B$, there exists an $\alpha_0 > 0$ such that $U(r_{m^*, \alpha_0}) \geq U(r_U)$. \end{corollary} To simplify terminology, we refer to \textbf{SRS} (soft) as SRS, unless otherwise specified. \Cref{fig:srs-four-response} visualizes a five-response SRS solution, showing that beyond the binary response motivating example, optimal shaping may boost multiple sufficiently preferred responses rather than only the top response.
+We defer numerical details of \Cref{fig:srs-four-response} to \Cref{appdx:omitted_numerical}.